 Providing people with the opportunity to walk, wheel or cycle is fundamental to helping us move around Greater Manchester in different ways, particularly for short trips or giving barrier free access to public transport stops.
-However, active travel is about much more than just transport; active travel for leisure is also an important part of our programme and there are many benefits far beyond it being just a way to move from one place to another.
+However, Active travel is about much more than just transport; Active travel for leisure is also an important part of our programme and there are many benefits far beyond it being just a way to move from one place to another.

 Active Travel is a healthier way to move...

-Physical inactivity is responsible for

-1 in 6 deaths in the UK
+Physical inactivity is responsible for 1 in 6 deaths in the UK

-The annual cost of this inactivity is estimated to be at least deaths annually
+The annual cost of this inactivity is estimated to be at least £7.4 billion reported to help prevent at least

-£7.4 billion

-Sustrans

-estimate that

-current levels

-of active travel

-in GM prevent

-at least 2,600

-serious, longterm health

-conditions

-Cycling helps to prevent more than 50 and

-saves the local NHS £4 million
+Sustrans estimate that current levels of active travel in GM prevent at least 2,600 serious, longterm health conditions Annually deaths to prevent more than 50 and saves the local NHS £4 million